polkadot-js/api/docs/start/api.tx.subs.md

 # Transactions and subscriptions

-Previously we send simple transactions with the `api.tx` endpoints, in this section we will extend that to monitor the actual transactions for inclusion and also extend the monitoring for transaction events.
+Previously we sent simple transactions using the `api.tx` endpoints, in this section we will extend that to monitor the actual transactions for inclusion and also extend the monitoring for transaction events.

 ## Transaction inclusion